 How few people care to be like Jesus in their attitudes and thoughts!
-If I cry to be like Him, I am not going to be satisfied to think thoughts that displease Him.
-And yet why is it that we are satisfied, year after year, to have disturbing thoughts, anxious thoughts, thoughts of self?
+If I cry to be like Him, I am not going to be satisfied to think thoughts that And yet why displease Him. is it that we are satisfied, year after year, to have disturbing thoughts, anxious thoughts. thoughts of self?
 "Whatsoever things are true, whatsoever things are honest, whatsoever just, whatsoever thngsarethings are pure, whatsoever things are lovely, whatsoever things are of good report, think on these things."
 (Phil.
 4:8.)
 I am not like Jesus if I do not think like that.
-And I am not becoming like Jesus if I do not strive to think thus.
-That is the call of God and, lo, there are so few of God's people who evenlisten to the call of God, let alone seek to be like Jesus.
+And I am not becoming like Jesus if I do not That is strive to think thus. the call of God and, lo, there are so few of God's people who even listen to the call of God, let alone seek to be like Jesus.